Virola surinamensis

 Virola surinamensis, known commonly as baboonwood, ucuuba, ucuhuba and chalviande, is a species of flowering plant in the family Myristicaceae.
 It is found in Brazil, Costa Rica, Ecuador, French Guiana, Guyana, Panama, Peru, Suriname, and Venezuela.
 It has also been naturalized in the Caribbean.
 Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical swamps, and heavily degraded former forest.
 Although the species is listed as threatened due to habitat loss by the IUCN, it is a common tree species found throughout Central and South America.

 Virola surinamensis grows 25–40 m tall.
 The leaves are 10–22 cm long and 2–5 cm wide.
 The fruits are ellipsoidal to subglobular, measuring about 13–21 mm long and 11–18 mm in diameter.

 Uses

 The tree is harvested for its wood.
 It is also a source of traditional medicinal remedies for intestinal worms.
-The Amazon Indians Waiãpi living in the West of Amapá State of Brazil, treat malaria with an inhalation of vapor obtained from leaves of Viola surinamensis.
+The Amazon Indians Waiãpi living in the West of Amapá State of Brazil, treat malaria with an inhalation of vapor obtained from leaves of Virola surinamensis.